vitalpoltava/mf-boilerplate/README.md

 # Microfrontends simple boilerplate

+## Brief description

+1. Based on Webpack's plugin -- `ModuleFederationPlugin` (Webpack 5+);
+2. Host loads remote chunks dynamically (see `host/src/loadFederatedModule.ts`);
+3. You can expose single component or micro application (app fragment);
+4. Host could be used as a remote to another host (bidirectional hosts);

 ## Running the app

 First clone the repository, then prepare a remote fragment to be available to the host: